frictionlessdata/datapackage-v2-draft/content/docs/blog/2023-11-15-v2-anouncement.md

   - sapetti9
 ---

-We are very pleased to announce that thanks to the generous support of [NLnet](https://nlnet.nl/) we have kickstarted the [Frictionless specifications](https://specs.frictionlessdata.io/) update.
+We are very pleased to announce that thanks to the generous support of [NLnet](https://nlnet.nl/) we have kickstarted the [Data Package (v2)](https://specs.frictionlessdata.io/) update.

 After a first discussion with the community in [the last call](https://frictionlessdata.io/blog/2023/11/06/community-call/), we are setting up a working group to help us with the v2 release.